meg2121/TweetTaglish-Dataset/README.md

 {mherre42, aaich2, parde}@uic.edu

+Download our dataset from here directly.
+Refer to the instructions below for downloading the data.

+If you use the data or benefit from the paper, please cite

+@inproceedings{herrera_aich_parde,
+title={Language Resources and Evaluation.
+LREC 2022},
+booktitle={TweetTaglish: A Dataset for Investigating Tagalog-English Code-Switching}, author={Herrera, Megan and Aich, Ankit and Parde, Natalie}
+}

 A large (20k+ instances) Tagalog-English code-switching dataset, harvested from Twitter.

 scrapedtweets.json - Contains the un-cleaned text data from Twitter <br />